ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 [REQUIREMENT 11](#requirement-11-assessment): Where landed resources are used to support project activities they must be vetted to a level appropriate for the value of the information assets and collateral assets that will potentially be available to them.
 Where it is not possible to meet some BPSS evidence requirements, suitable alternative evidence must be obtained and compensating controls such as technical lockdown, supervision and monitoring must be applied.
 If it is not possible to lock down the physical environment to the satisfaction of MoJ ICT IA then landed resources must not be used.
 For higher levels of clearance such as SC, if a landed resource cannot achieve the required level of clearance or if there are prohibitive conditions on the individual's clearance, then that landed resource must not be used.

-The most basic level of Government security checking, the Baseline Personnel Security Standard (BPSS) check [Ref, F], is designed to provide an assessment of three key features of the individual to be vetted: their identity; their right to work; and the reliability, integrity and honesty of those individuals.
+The most basic level of Government security checking, the [Baseline Personnel Security Standard (BPSS) check](https://www.gov.uk/government/publications/government-baseline-personnel-security-standard), is designed to provide an assessment of three key features of the individual to be vetted: their identity; their right to work; and the reliability, integrity and honesty of those individuals.

 The BPSS requires that an individual's identity be confirmed, by matching some evidence of identity such as a passport or drivers licence, with evidence of address and activity in the community such as bills and bank statements.
 This provides a level of information that can be followed up for UK applicants if an individual raises any particular concerns.
 Further checks can be cheaply and easily conducted, to provide additional evidence that an individual with the asserted identity and address exists, and to confirm that the individual asserting that identity and address is not attempting identity theft.
 Where individuals originate from outside of the UK, and have not been in the UK for a suitably [\[5\]](#note5) long period of time, it can be more difficult to obtain a suitably reliable history for those individuals (long-term footprint) to support effective screening.
 Even confirming an individual's true identity may be problematic in some non-EU locations, where proofs of identity may be non-existent or considerably less reliable.
 It should also be noted that, for countries where record-keeping is managed locally rather than centrally, engagement at a local level to support checks can very quickly become prohibitively expensive for a moderately-sized workforce and/or where there is a high rate of staff turnover.